-- Be a U.S. citizen or eligible non-citizen - Be registered with the Selective Service (if required) - Attend a college that participates in the programs listed above - Be working toward a degree or certificate - Be in attendance - Be making satisfactory progress - Not owe a refund on a Federal grant or be in default on a Federal education loan - Have "financial need" as determined in part by the FAFSA form
+- Be a U.S. citizen or eligible non-citizen

+- Be registered with the Selective Service (if required)

+- Attend a college that participates in the programs listed above

+- Be working toward a degree or certificate

+- Be making satisfactory academic progress

+- Be in attendance

+- Not owe a refund on a federal grant

+- Not be in default on a federal educational loan

+- Have "financial need" as determined in part by the FAFSA

-To apply for financial aid, students must complete a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov to be considered.
+To apply for financial aid, students must complete a Free Application for Federal Student Aid (FAFSA) available online at www.fafsa.ed.gov to be considered.
 Our federal school code is 015637.
-Students will also have to complete a McCann Financial Aid Form that will be sent with the acceptance package.
-A copy of the family's prior year Federal Income Tax Return will be required for verification purposes.
-Consideration of eligibility is made when these documents have been received and the student has been accepted into the program.
+A copy of the family's Federal Income Tax Return and W2s and a completed Verification Worksheet will be required for verification purposes.
+There may also be additional financial aid documents that are required.
+Consideration of eligibility is made when the student has been accepted into the program and all required financial aid documents have been received.